B4.2.1

 | Obligate anaerobe | Harmful; inhibits or kills | Required condition for survival | Anoxic only |

 A sealed column of pond mud and water exposed to light makes a useful practical model.
-Gradients develop: oxygen tends to be higher near the top and lower deeper down, while other chemical conditions also vary.
-Different microbial groups grow in different bands because each band matches a different niche.
+Gradients form: oxygen tends to be higher near the top and lower deeper down, while other chemical conditions also vary.
+Different microbial groups then grow in different bands because each band matches a different niche.

 The sequence matters:

 For the linking question on inputs, processes and outputs: in holozoic nutrition, the input is particulate food from other organisms; the processes are ingestion, internal digestion, absorption and assimilation; the outputs are new animal biomass, energy made available through respiration, and egested undigested material.
-Compare this carefully with saprotrophs later: both digest, but only holozoic animals ingest food before internal digestion.
+Compare this carefully with saprotrophs later.
+Both digest, but only holozoic animals ingest food before internal digestion.

-A protist is a eukaryotic organism that is not classified as an animal, plant or fungus, and it is often unicellular.
-Some protists don’t fit neatly into the “producer” or “consumer” boxes because they can use more than one nutritional route.
+A protist is a eukaryotic organism that is not classified as an animal, plant or fungus, and is often unicellular.
+Some protists donât fit cleanly into âproducerâ or âconsumerâ groups because they can use more than one nutritional route.

 A mixotroph is an organism that uses both autotrophic and heterotrophic nutrition.
 Put simply, it can make some organic compounds using light, while also obtaining organic compounds by feeding or by uptake from other organisms or organic matter.

 A facultative mixotroph is a mixotroph that can grow using either autotrophic nutrition, heterotrophic nutrition or both, depending on conditions.
-An obligate mixotroph is a mixotroph that requires both autotrophic and heterotrophic nutrition for growth.
-Facultative mixotrophy gives the organism flexibility, since it can switch when light or food supply changes.
+A obligate mixotroph is a mixotroph that requires both autotrophic and heterotrophic nutrition for growth.
+Itâs a clear example of versatility: facultative mixotrophy allows switching when light or food supply changes.
 Obligate mixotrophy is more specialized, because both routes are needed.

 A saprotroph is a heterotrophic organism that secretes digestive enzymes onto dead organic matter, then absorbs the soluble products of external digestion.
 Many fungi and bacteria feed in this way.

 The main difference is the site of digestion.
 Holozoic animals ingest food and digest it internally.
-Saprotrophs don't take chunks of food into a gut; they digest it externally, outside their cells or body, and then absorb small molecules across their surface.
+Saprotrophs donât take chunks of food into a gut; they digest externally, outside their cells or body, and then absorb small molecules across their surface.

-For inputs, processes and outputs: the input is dead organic matter; the process is enzyme secretion followed by external digestion and absorption; the outputs are saprotroph biomass, energy for the saprotroph, carbon dioxide from respiration and mineral nutrients released back into the ecosystem.
-A fallen leaf, then, does not simply “vanish”; it is biologically processed.
+For inputs, processes and outputs: the input is dead organic matter; the process is enzyme secretion, followed by external digestion and absorption; the outputs are saprotroph biomass, energy for the saprotroph, carbon dioxide from respiration and mineral nutrients released back into the ecosystem.
+A fallen leaf, then, does not simply âvanishâ; it is biologically processed.

-Archaea show a wide range of metabolisms.
-Different archaeal species use very different chemical or physical energy sources to make ATP.
-You don’t need to learn named examples, so keep the categories clear.
+Archaea show a wide range of metabolism.
+Different archaeal species use very different chemical or physical sources of energy to make ATP.
+You donât need named examples here; focus on keeping the categories clear.

 A chemotroph is an organism that obtains energy for ATP production by oxidizing chemical substances.
 Some archaea oxidize inorganic chemicals.